sahithyaswaminathan/SignLanguageDigitsClassification/README.md

 Make sure to have installed [Tensorflow Framework](https://www.tensorflow.org/install/)

-This script is written in Jupyter Notebook (Python version 3.5)
+This script is written in Jupyter Notebook (Python version 3.5) and is uploaded as .py file

 ## Data Set